golombi/Unix_Shell_Emulator/README.md

 # Unix_Shell_Emulator
-A unix shell emulator writen in c that allows running commands, sending signals, and keeping track of child processes.
+A unix shell emulator written in c that allows running commands, sending signals, and keeping track of child processes.
 Includes piping and input/output redirection.

 Usage (was checked, including for memory leaks, on Ubunto):